Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: A-learning with Function Approximation

-Notice that, as the additional models specified in \eqref{eq: g-estim} are only adjuncts to estimating $\psi_T$, as long as at least one of these models is correctly specified, \eqref{eq: g-estim} will provide a consistent estimator for $\psi_T$ (this property is called \textit{double robustness property}).
+Notice that, as the additional models specified in Eq.~\eqref{eq: g-estim} are only adjuncts to estimating $\psi_T$, as long as at least one of these models is correctly specified, Eq.~\eqref{eq: g-estim} will provide a consistent estimator for $\psi_T$ (this property is called \textit{double robustness property}).
 In contrast, Q-learning requires correct specification of all Q-functions.
-An intermediate approach between G-estimation and Q-learning, which affords double-robustness to model misspecification and requires less computational skills compared to the former, was later introduced by~\cite{wallace2015doubly} as the \textit{dynamic weighted ordinary least squares} (dWOLS).
+An intermediate approach between G-estimation and Q-learning, which provides double-robustness to model misspecification and requires fewer computational resources compared to the former, was later introduced by~\cite{wallace2015doubly} as the \textit{dynamic weighted ordinary least squares}.